sugarlabs/sugar-docs/README.md

 ###How to contribute?

+We encourage contributions to our project.
 Please refer to the following link for details on how to contribute a patch and also about how to open issues. : https://github.com/sugarlabs/sugar-docs/blob/master/contributing.md